Frost-group/Frost-group.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: >
-And if your system has electrons
-Yo, we'll solve it
-Check out our cluster while the GF resolves it
+subtitle: And if your system has electrons, Yo, we'll solve it, Check out our cluster while the GF resolves it
 profile:
   align: right
   image: prof_pic.jpg